Understanding Release Bundles v2

 Release Bundles group together the contents that comprise the bill of materials for your software releases.
 Each Release Bundle specifies the files and packages that comprise a release, along with their metadata.

 Release Bundles exist as a series of one or more versions, each of which must contain at least one artifact.
-Release Bundles may include source artifacts from local and Federated repositories only.
-A new Release Bundle can be created in several ways, including from builds, individual artifacts, AQL queries, or existing Release Bundles.
+Release Bundles may include source artifacts from local and Federated Repositories only.
+A new Release Bundle can be created in several ways, including from builds, individual artifacts, Artifactory Query Language (AQL) queries, or existing Release Bundles.

 Note

-Release Bundles cannot contain source artifacts that contain the same path and name from different repositories (known as a path collision).
+Release Bundles can't contain source artifacts that share the same path and name from different repositories, which is called a path collision.

 Since all the artifacts specified in a Release Bundle are required to keep the release coherent, a Release Bundle version is immutable.
-Effectively, this means that once a Release Bundle version has been created, files cannot be added, modified, or deleted.
-In addition, any subsequent changes to the properties of the source artifacts are not reflected in the Release Bundle.
-To change a Release Bundle, a new version must be created.
+Effectively, this means that once a Release Bundle version has been created (or a draft version finalized), files can't be added, modified, or deleted.
+In addition, any subsequent changes to the properties of the source artifacts aren't reflected in the Release Bundle.
+To change a Release Bundle, you must create a new version.

 Each Release Bundle is stored in a Release Bundle repository with a unique name and version per project.

-Artifactory tracks all actions related to the Release Bundle version, including its creation, each time it is promoted to a new environment, and when it is distributed.
-This transparency increases customer confidence in the process that resulted in the software release.
+JFrog Artifactory tracks all actions related to the Release Bundle version, including its creation, each time it's promoted to a new environment, and when it's distributed.
+This transparency helps you trust the process that produced the software release.

 Types of Release Bundles

-The different types of Release Bundles are described below:
+The following sections describe the different types of Release Bundles.

 Release Bundles v1

-Many Enterprise+ customers are familiar with the concept of Release Bundles, which are used exclusively by JFrog Distribution to distribute releases to Artifactory Edge nodes located at remote sites.
+If you use Enterprise+, you may be familiar with the concept of Release Bundles, which are used exclusively by JFrog Distribution to distribute releases to Edge services located at remote sites.
 This type of Release Bundle is now known as v1.

 Release Bundles v2

-Release Lifecycle Management introduces Release Bundles v2, which can be used as the vehicle within Artifactory for promoting and distributing a release through its lifecycle from the build stage through production.
+Release Lifecycle Management introduces Release Bundles v2, which you can use as the vehicle within JFrog Artifactory for promoting and distributing a release through its lifecycle from the build stage through production.

 Release Bundle v2 Repositories